1. Fermi’s Paradox: Scientists

 definition of life.

-12. We said earlier that the simplest organism that could be called living would consist of 250 different
+12. Scientists believe that the simplest organism that could be called living would consist of no fewer than 250 different

 proteins.
-None has been found in nature, so they’ve taken the simplest known
+It's a theory - no organism that simple has been found in nature.
+So they’ve taken the simplest known

-form, a bacterium with 901 base pairs in its DNA, and are working at stripping away
+form, a bacterium with 901 base pairs in its DNA, and they are working at stripping away

 parts of that DNA to make it simpler.
 They have managed to get it down to 473.

 But at 472, it is no longer living.
-And to create an organism with 473 base
+And for an organism with 473 base

-pairs requires 531,000 instructions, each happening in the right order, at the
+pairs to evolve would require 531,000 instructions, each happening in the right order, at the

 right time.